siwei-io/siwei-io.github.io/en/spark-on-nebula-graph/index.md

 SHOW HOSTS;
 ```

-- Load the [test graph data](https://docs.nebula-graph.io/3.0.2/3.ngql-guide/1.nGQL-overview/1.overview/#example_data_basketballplayer), which will take one or two minitues to finish.
+- Load the [test graph data](https://docs.nebula-graph.io/3.0.2/3.ngql-guide/1.nGQL-overview/1.overview/#example_data_basketballplayer), which will take one or two minutes to finish.

 ```bash
 :play basketballplayer;